-If your budget allows, strongly consider hiring legal counsel.
+If your budget allows, strongly consider hiring a traffic ticket lawyer with knowledge of OH traffic laws.
 A traffic ticket lawyer's advice might improve your chances for a favorable decision.
-This could mean reduced charges or even outright dismissal, sparing you of points and increased car insurance rates.
+This could mean reduced charges or even outright dismissal, which may spare you of points and increased car insurance rates.

-You always have the option to counter increased car insurance rates by shopping for a new provider.
+Points on your OH driving record could have an impact on your car insurance.
+However, you always have the option to counter increased car insurance rates by shopping for a new provider.
 Comparing car insurance rates online is a fast and convenient way for finding an affordable coverage package.Other Topics in This Section